mapbox/mvt-fixtures/README.md

 [![Build Status](https://travis-ci.org/mapbox/mvt-fixtures.svg?branch=master)](https://travis-ci.org/mapbox/mvt-fixtures)

-A [`require()`able](#require-fixtures) suite of [valid](#valid-fixtures) & [invalid](#invalid-fixtures) vector tile fixtures for testing [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-spec) encoders and decoders.
+A `require()`able suite of valid and invalid vector tile fixtures for testing [Mapbox Vector Tile](https://github.com/mapbox/vector-tile-spec) encoders and decoders.
 You can view a list of all fixtures at [FIXTURES.md](FIXTURES.md).

 # Usage

-mvt-fixtures can be used in two distinct ways, either by using the Javascript interface to generate fixtures on the fly or by using the raw fixtures directly via the /fixtures directory.
-The JS api is recommended if you are working in Javascript or Node.js.
+mvt-fixtures can be used in two distinct ways

+1. **javascript interface**: use the javascript interface to generate fixtures on the fly
+1. **raw fixtures** use the raw fixtures directly via the /fixtures directory.

+The Javascript API is recommended if you are working in Javascript or Node.js.
 The raw fixtures are provided for those using this outside of a Javascript application.
-The general recommended workflow is to have your encoder or decoder loop through every fixture and either expect to successfully decode/encode valid fixtures, or fail to decode/encode invalid fixtures.
-When new fixtures are added to this repository, you simply need to update the version of the module (or your submodule) and re-run tests.
+The recommended workflow is to have your encoder or decoder loop through every fixture and either expect to successfully decode/encode valid fixtures, or fail to decode/encode invalid fixtures.
+When new fixtures are added to this repository, you simply need to update the version of the module (or your submodule) to get the new fixtures and re-run tests.

 ### Javascript usage